JARevilla/ShoeRentalService/README.md

-# Bowling Shoes Rental Service for Kode Across Technical Examination
+# Bowling Shoes Rental Service for

 Description: This is a backend service for bowling shoes rental.
 It has the following features as listed below.